caligd45/The-Book-Depo/README.md

 GNU General Public License v3

 ## Contributing
-If contributing to this project, please follwo the Contributer Covenant guidelines.
+If contributing to this project, please follow the Contributor Covenant guidelines.

 ## Questions?
 Please email any questions to [ncastledeveloper@gmail.com](mailto:ncastledeveloper@gmail.com) or find the repo on Github [caligd45](https://github.com/caligd45/The-Book-Depo).